Want your lab affiliated with APCS? Fill out the APCS Affiliated Lab Form..

 Department of Psychology, University at Buffalo State University of New York

-Director: Peter Q. Pfordresher
+Director: Dr. Peter Q. Pfordresher

 Affiliated Graduate Programs: Cognitive Psychology Ph.D., General Psychology M.A.